-The bill amends section 117.05 of the Florida Statutes to prohibit notaries public from using certain terms, such as "notario público" and "immigration consultant," when advertising their services if they are not authorized to represent individuals in immigration matters.
-It also requires that notaries who advertise in languages other than English include a conspicuous notice stating that they are not attorneys and cannot provide legal advice.
-Additionally, the bill creates a new section, 117.051, which establishes a civil cause of action for individuals harmed by violations of these advertising regulations, allowing them to seek declaratory or injunctive relief, actual damages, and reasonable attorney fees.
+The bill amends Florida Statutes to enhance regulations surrounding notaries public and businesses offering immigration services.
+It prohibits notaries public from using certain terms, such as "notario pblico" or "immigration consultant," in their advertisements unless they are authorized to represent individuals in immigration matters.
+Additionally, it requires notaries who advertise in languages other than English to include a conspicuous notice stating that they are not licensed attorneys and cannot provide legal advice.

 H 915 c1: 117.05